Witiko/doctoral-thesis/defense.md

 The systematic errors of semantic matching techniques also affect the ranking of results in math-aware search engines.
-Therefore, although different search engines can agree on a small portion of the most relevant documents, any individual system will miss the great majority of relevant documents.
+Therefore, although different search engines can agree on a small portion of the most relevant documents, any individual system will miss most relevant documents.

 In my work, I have developed three novel rank fusion techniques and adapted the rank fusion technique of @cormack2009reciprocal.
-I used my techniques to combine the results of the search engines of our research group and also the results of all primary search engines that participated in the ARQMath labs.
+I used my techniques to combine the results of all primary search engines that participated in the ARQMath labs.
 My techniques achieved better accuracy than any individual system in both ARQMath labs.